OliEfr/CyberSecurity/README.md

 # CyberSecurity
+[TryHackMe](https://tryhackme.com/) is a great platform to get started with cyber security!
+Most resources listed here I learned about at the TryHackMe AdventOfCyber2.
 ## Web
 - HTTP is stateless &rarr; (server-)session identification with cookies stored on client (i.e. web browser)
     - Cookies can only be access by sites of same domain